 Where did I display this framed artwork?

-I displayed this in the kids' playroom for many years, which is now my office near the craft table.
+I displayed this in the kids' playroom for many years, now my office near the craft table.
 The kids loved to see their favorite pieces shown.

-Idea #3: Collect all your trinkets from different travels and place in a curio cabinet.
+Idea #3: Collect all your trinkets from different travels and place them in a curio cabinet.